User Module

 print(_get_data(_get_channels()[0]['name']))

-Running the slowdash command without a port number option shows the query result to screen.
-The query string is given as the first argument.
+Running the slowdash command without the port number option displays the query result on screen.
+The query string is provided as the first argument.

 $ slowdash channels